 Moor birch is very susceptible to bronze birch borer (Agrilus anxius).
 It was once used in landscapes, but its high susceptibility to the bronze birch borer has limited its use in more recent years.
 This species is not recommended for planting anywhere in the Midwest and usually requires removal due to its susceptibility to the borer.

 Moor birch is native to Asia and Europe, but was introduced to the United States as an ornamental tree.
 As an alternative, river birch (Betula nigra) is a good option.
-Before purchasing or planting, be sure to check for any local or state guidelines on this species, and ensure that this plant is suitable for its habitat by checking its attributes at mortonarb.org or plants.usda.gov.
+Before purchasing or planting river birch, be sure to check for any local or state guidelines, and ensure that this plant is suitable for its habitat by reviewing planting considerations from Arboretum experts or by finding it in the USDA Plants Database.

 - Family (English) Birch